danilobml/ang-recipes/README.md

-# NG Recipe Book
+# Ang Recipe Book

-## NG Recipe Book is a recipes book app.
+## Ang Recipe Book is a recipes book app.
 It was done with Angular and Bootstrap, with a Firebase database.

 ## Live version: